-Crowdfunding - pitching your idea on an online fundraising platform - potential to raise large sums in the early days of a start-up.
+Crowdfunding - pitching your idea on an online fundraising platform - has fuelled excitement about the about a third of early stage funding potential to raise large sums in the early days of a start-up.

 In the UK, the volume of fundraising conducted through crowdfunding and peer-to-peer lending more than doubled in size in 2013 to £1.74bn, according to research body Nesta in a recent report on the subject.
 It also estimated that this UK market could reach £15bn by 2020.
 However, it is important to keep such figures in perspective.
 Even at these levels, online fundraising marketplaces still represent only a fraction of conventional bank lending, and official data shows neurs self-fund their ventures in the